kubetoolsca/krs-docs/content/en/docs/tutorials/aks.md

     Once you get a list of commands you can move onto the next part.

-## Create an EKS cluster on your Azure account
+## Create an AKS cluster on your Azure account

-1. **Create an EKS Cluster**
+1. **Create an AKS Cluster**

-    To create an EKS account, you can log into your account and search for Azure Kubernetes Service.
+    To create an AKS account, you can log into your account and search for Azure Kubernetes Service.

     <img width="558" alt="Screenshot 2024-07-01 at 10 17 54 PM" src="https://github.com/kubetoolsca/krs/assets/90956242/10b571d3-4c22-449b-81a3-c742aa0e893f">